Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 <font color="#dd0000">I am looking for self-motivated MRes and Ph.
 D students.
 If you are interested in working with me, please send me an email about your background (CV, transcripts, etc..)   </font>

+News
+====
++ One fully funded PhD. studentship at the UK tuition fee and UKRI stipend rate is available in my group.
+The deadline to apply is 15th May 2024. [link](https://www.findaphd.com/phds/project/an-llm-enhanced-language-vision-model-for-atrial-fibrillation-prevention-with-ecg-record-images-and-clinical-data/?p171679).